 We checked the websites of HostGator and Siteground, here is what we found out.
 HostGator has an average response time of 190ms, whereas the server response time of SiteGround’s averages at 219ms.

-As always, benchmarks are not the final word and most importantly, as a customer, you’ll be getting the lower end of the hosting package not a the dedicated server which will cost you an arm and a leg.
+As always, benchmarks are not the final word, and most importantly, as a customer, you’ll be getting the lower end of the hosting package not the dedicated server which will cost you an arm and a leg.

 Our personal experience, and that of our followers has proven that SiteGround is great at handling high server loads with its approach and quicker than HostGator.

 HostGator, due to its partnership with SoftLayer which is a collocation provider, has data centers in multiple locations.
 SoftLayer owns the best data centers in the world that are equipped with power generators, various power feeds, constant server monitoring and the best UPS backups.